johnperry-math/AoC2020/README.md

 ## Day 17: Conway Cubes

-Another variant of the game of life.
+Another variant of the game of life, completed.
-The only new "feature" of "Ada" I discovered today is that gnat crashed when I tried to initialize 3- and 4-dimensional using complicated aggregates that Ada 202x SHOULD allow.
+One new "feature" of "Ada" I discovered today is that gnat crashed when I tried to initialize 3- and 4-dimensional arrays using complicated aggregates that Ada 202x SHOULD allow.
 So I guess I will report a bug.
+(Done!)
+I also made respectable use of negative array indices.
+(Try doing *that* in C/C++.)

+## Day 18: Operation Order

+Evaluate arithmetic expressions in unusual order, completed.
+Nothing really new; I did use functions as parameters.
+This is essentially a very simple exercise from classes in Compiler Construction.